nakednous/proscene3_design/source.md

 N:

-We employ an 'onion architecture' which controls coupling: all code can depend on core layers (but no the other way around).
+For the design we just used an 'onion architecture' which controls coupling: all code can depend on core layers (but no the other way around).
 Those layers are implemented as *git subtrees*

 H: